rabbitmq/rabbitmq-website/site/quorum-queues.md

 do not support `reject-publish-dlx` configurations as Quorum queues take a different implementation approach than classic queues.

+When a quorum queue reaches the max-length limit and `reject-publish` is configured it notifies each publishing channel who from thereon will reject all messages back to the client.
+This means that quorum queues may overshoot their limit by some small number of messages as there may be messages in flight whilst the channels are notified.
+The number of additional messages that are accepted by the queue will vary depending on how many messages are in flight at the time.

 #### Dead Lettering

 Quorum queues do support [dead letter exchanges](/dlx.html) (DLXs).